Volume correlative light and electron microscopy

 Correlative light and electron microscopy (CLEM) is a set of techniques that allow data acquisition with both imaging modalities on a single object.
 It is a growing field that now includes a large variety of strategies, and one that reaches a high degree of precision even in complex biological models.
 Before joining EMBL, we were developing tools and protocols to track rare objects or dynamic phenomena on cultured cells and bulk specimen such as nematodes and murine tissues.

-One common challenge when trying to combine imaging modalities on the same sample is to identify space cues (external or internal) to track single objects through the changes in imaging modalities.
-On adherent cultured cells, we have developed specific substrates with coordinates to precisely record the position of cells (Spiegelhalter et al., 2009; Gibbings et al., 2011).
-To make the correlation easy, one key feature of the technique is the preservation of the coordinates in the EM sample.
-The 3D mapping of the cell of interest by confocal microscopy is also used to focus the 3D analysis to a given subset of serial sections.
+One common challenge when trying to combine imaging modalities on the same sample is to identify space cues (external or internal) to track single objects when switching from light microscopy (LM) to electron microscopy (EM).
+On adherent cultured cells, we have previously developed specific substrates with coordinates to precisely record the position of cells (Spiegelhalter et al., 2009; Gibbings et al., 2011).
+Currently, we are exploiting these approaches to develop new workflows allowing the study of a higher number of cells.

 Future projects and goals

 In parallel to the fast evolution of CLEM techniques over the past decade, acquisition methods in electron microscopes have significantly evolved with special breakthroughs in the volume analysis of cells by transmission electron microscopy (TEM) and scanning electron microscopy (SEM) tomography.
-Our team, in collaboration with other research teams at EMBL, will now combine these advanced techniques to perform CLEM in the 3D space of complex model specimen for cell and developmental biology.
-By automating the targeting and acquisition, we also intend to improve the throughput of data collection.
+Our team, in collaboration with other research teams at EMBL, will now combine these advanced techniques to perform CLEM in the 3D space of complex model specimens for cell and developmental biology.
+We aim to develop new techniques and software to facilitate and automate the correlation and acquisition of large amounts and volumes of sample.
+By automating these tedious procedures, we intend to enhance the throughput of data collection.